Notebooks and Examples#

 This example shows how to model a QUBO problem with the QuboModel

 class.
-Have a look at our Quantagonia QUBO File Format to learn about our file format.
+Have a look at our .qubo format for QUBOs to learn about our file format.

 1import os